mavlink/mavlink-devguide/en/services/parameter.md

     Drone->>Drone: Start sending parameters
     Drone->>GCS: Send N parameters with PARAM_VALUE
     GCS->>GCS: Start receive timeout
-    GCS->>Drone: If some params are dropped, request with PARAM_REQUEST_READ
+    GCS-->>Drone: Request any dropped params with PARAM_REQUEST_READ
 {% endmermaid %}

+The sequence of operations is:

+1. GCS (client) sends [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_READ) specifying the target system/component.
+1. Drone sends all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
+   - The drone should allow a break between each message in order to avoid saturating the link.
+1. GCS accumlates parameters in order to know which parameters have been/not been received  (`PARAM_VALUE` contains total number of params and index of current param).
+1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent.
+1. After timeout (messages no longer being sent) the GCS can request any missing parameter values by [requesting them individually](#read_single) (using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ)).

-### Read Single Parameter
+### Read Single Parameter {#read_single}

-A single parameter can be read by the [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) message.
+A single parameter can be read by sending the [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) message, as shown below:

-### Write Parameters

-As a GCS does not have its own list of the parameters on startup, before writing a parameter first the parameter list has to be read once.
-After that, parameters can be written individually by sending the key->value pair to the component.
-Provided the GCS keeps track of changed parameters, it will only need to transmit those which have changed in value.
-The Drone (MAV) **has to acknowledge the write operation** by emitting a [PARAM_VALUE](../messages/common.md#PARAM_VALUE)  value message with the newly written parameter value.

 {% mermaid %}
 sequenceDiagram;
     participant GCS
     participant Drone
-    GCS->>Drone: Send parameter name and value : PARAM_SET
+    GCS->>Drone: PARAM_REQUEST_READ
-    GCS->>GCS: Start timeout for receiving update value/ACK Drone->>GCS: Send updated values : PARAM_VALUE
+    GCS->>GCS: Start receive timeout
-    GCS->>Drone: If loss occurs: restart write transmission.
+    Drone->>GCS: PARAM_VALUE
+    GCS-->>Drone: Re-request parameter value on timeout
 {% endmermaid %}

+The sequence of operations is:

+1. GCS (client) sends [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) specifying the either the parameter name or index.
+1. GCS starts timout waiting for acknowledgement (in the form of a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) message).
+1. Drone responds with `PARAM_VALUE` containing the parameter value.
+   This is a broadcast message (sent to all systems).

+The drone may restart the sequence the `PARAM_VALUE` acknowledgement is not received within the timeout.

+### Write Parameters {#write}

+Before attempting to write any parameters, the GCS must first [read the full parameter list](#read_all) at least once (a GCS does not have its own list of the parameters on startup).
+Subsequently parameters can be written individually by sending the parameter name and value pair to the GCS.

+The sequence of operations for setting a parameter is shown below:

+{% mermaid %}
+sequenceDiagram;
+    participant GCS
+    participant Drone
+    GCS->>Drone: PARAM_SET (param name, value, ...)
+    GCS->>GCS: Start timeout (for PARAM_VALUE)
+    Drone->>Drone: Write parameter value
+    Drone->>GCS: PARAM_VALUE (name, value ...)
+    GCS-->>Drone: On timeout restart this sequence
+{% endmermaid %}

+The sequence of operations is:

+1. GCS (client) sends [PARAM_SET](../messages/common.md#PARAM_VALUE) specifying the param name to update and its new value (also target system/component and the param type).
+1. GCS starts timout waiting for acknowledgement (in the form of a [PARAM_VALUE](../messages/common.md#PARAM_VALUE) message).
+1. Drone responds with `PARAM_VALUE` containing the updated parameter value (or the old value if the write operation failed).
+   This is a broadcast message (sent to all systems).
+   > **Note** The Drone must acknowledge the `PARAM_SET` with a `PARAM_VALUE` even if the write operation fails.

+The drone may restart the sequence the `PARAM_VALUE` acknowledgement is not received within the timeout, or if the write operation fails (the value returned in `PARAM_VALUE` does not match the value set).

 ## QGroundControl Parameter Files